 Program and service locations are based on a child's Individualized Educational Program (IEP) recommendation and age.
 To find your child's IEP recommendation, refer to the "Recommended Special Education Programs and Services" section of his or her IEP.
-For many children, special education services can be provided in an inclusive New York City Department of Education (DOE) 3-K or Pre-K for All program.
+For many children, special education services can be provided in an inclusive New York City Public Schools 3-K or Pre-K for All program.